ctwawa33218/brcm-raid-ast2600/.gitlab/merge_request_templates/New-Feature.md

 - [ ] Unit Test Document - (Paste the link to Unit Test Document)
 - [ ] Screenshot/Videos - ( Attach screenshot or video of the behavior)

+## Related MR
+(Please include the related MR for this feature if any)

 /label ~feature
 (Do not remove this feature label)